norulshahlam/assignment-school-admin-api/README.md

 By utilizing these technologies, the project is able to deliver a fast, reliable, and secure web application for managing assignments and students.

 ### Features
-The School Administration System provides the following features:
+The School Administration API provides the following features:

 - Student & teacher registration
 - Register single/multiple student to teacher